Image 1

 Our Expectations from the participants

-• Good health, no history of acute altitude sickness, and basic understanding of acclimatization principles are essential.
+Fitness & Health: Good overall fitness, no significant history of altitude sickness, and a basic understanding of acclimatisation principles are essential.
+The Manaslu Circuit rewards patience and steady effort more than speed.

 Minimum Fitness Requirement

-• Participants should have a routine fitness regime at least 6–8 weeks prior to the trek.
+Training Period: Follow a structured fitness routine for at least 6–8 weeks before the trek.

 Expedition Behaviour